khaitrantrong2/Sales-Forecasting-and-Category-Trend-Analysis-Olist/README.md

 ```
 Step 3: Data type standardization

-- To see sample of each source (replicate 9 times for 9 files)
+- To see sample of each source (replicate respectively 9 times for 9 files)

 Use code below:
 ```python
 geolocation.head()
 ```
-- To check data type of each source (replicate 9 times for 9 files)
+- To check data type of each source (replicate respectively 9 times for 9 files)

 Use code below:
 ```python
 geolocation.info()
 ```

 From result of checking sample and data type we converted:
 - IDs → string
 - Dates → datetime